blackfireio/documentation/testing-cookbooks/assertions.rst

 .. note::

-    Comparison assertions are only evaluated :doc:`when running builds
+    Comparison assertions are only evaluated :doc:`when running Synthetic Monitoring </builds-cookbooks/index>`.
-    </builds-cookbooks/index>`.

     Values are **compared between the current build and a reference build**.
-    The reference can be either :ref:`the last successful periodic build
-    <build-periodic-scenarios>` or :ref:`a build that has been referenced in
-    the webhook command <builds-comparison-webhook>` with
-    ``--external_parent_id`` option.
+    The reference is passed using the ``--external_parent_id`` option.

 Metric Values
 -------------